cessda/cessda.guidelines.public/platform/authenticating-with-eduteams.md

 CESSDA uses [eduTEAMS](https://eduteams.org/) to provide single sign on (SSO) for tools and services running on the CESSDA platform.

 eduTEAMS controls access to restricted resources using Virtual Organisations (VO), which can contain groups for more granular access controls.
-Our CESSDA VO has the identifier `cessda.vo.eduteams.org`.
+The CESSDA VO has the identifier `cessda.vo.eduteams.org`.
 Users can register using a [dedicated URL](https://mms.eduteams.org/registrar/?vo=eduTEAMS&targetexisting=%3Fvo%3Dcessda.vo.eduteams.org&targetnew=%3Fvo%3Dcessda.vo.eduteams.org&targetextended=%3Fvo%3Dcessda.vo.eduteams.org).

 To be compatible with eduTEAMS, services are required to support [OpenID Connect](https://openid.net/connect/) or